gnosischain/specs/shutter/low-level.md

 ##### Decryption Key Shares Processing

-The keyper processes `DecryptionKeyShares` messages that they receive from the p2p network as well as those that they produce themselves.
+The keyper processes `DecryptionKeyShares` messages that they receive from the p2p network on the topic `"decryptionKeyShares"` as well as those that they produce themselves.
 They ignore messages that are not valid according to `check_decryption_key_shares_message(key_shares_message, eon, keypers, eon_public_key_shares)`:

 ```python
 def check_decryption_key_shares_message(